jiayihu/gh-issues-for-comments/README.md

 Automatically open a **Github issue as blog comments** for every articles of your blog.
 It also creates a `gh-comments.json` file to keep track of created issues for future executions and to open issues only for new articles.

 This package is useful if you have a statically generated blog, such as [Jekyll](https://jekyllrb.com) or [Metalsmith](http://www.metalsmith.io), and you want to use Github issues as comments instead of the evil `Disqus`.
-For more details read [Replacing Disqus with Github Comments](http://donw.io/post/github-comments/) or [Using GitHub Issues for Blog Comments](http://artsy.github.io/blog/2017/07/15/Comments-are-on/)
+For more details read [Using and automating GitHub issues as blog comments](http://blog.jiayihu.net/using-and-automating-github-issues-as-blog-comments/) or [Replacing Disqus with Github Comments](http://donw.io/post/github-comments/).

 ## Install